LaurenzBeck/Skald/README.md

 ### 📂 Logging Structure

-Logs of metrics will be represented by tidy dataframes that are stored as readable *.csv* or more space efficient *.parquet* files.
+Logs of metrics will be represented by tidy dataframes that are stored as readable `metrics.csv` or more space efficient `metrics.parquet` files.

 To save space, parameters will not be included in these dataframes, but in a separate file (`params.yaml`) by default.

 Artifacts will be stored in a separate sub-directory (`artifacts/` by default).

+Skáld has its own [loguru](https://loguru.readthedocs.io/en/stable/index.html) logger instance and exposes the logging functions.
+The logs will stored in a `console.log` file.
+If you use the logger as a context manager, *stdout* (~ `print` statements) will also be saved in `console.log`.

 ## 📦 Installation